JackEdwardLyons/adventure-in-my-veins-blog/content/posts/teach-english-with-bogue.md

 _Bogue and his students having some fun in English class!._

-## _Q: Can you tell us a little bit more about the lifestyle, the culture and expat scene in South Korea?_
+## _Q: What is the lifestyle, the culture and expat scene like in South Korea?_

 I came to Korea because I had a lot of friends and even a cousin of mine that lived here and loved it.
 I found an expat climbing website and knew, that even if it sucked, I could climb a lot and save tons of money.